 The Group has a 100% interest in six subsidiary companies which were originally formed to manage R&D projects in partnership with other parties.
 Other than intellectual property these companies have no material assets or liabilities.
 As there is no reliable measure of the value of this intellectual property, the carrying value of the investment in the following companies is recorded as \$nil.
-The Group also co-founded a company during 2016 to commercialise an existing testing service.
-No results appear in these financial statements for this company as it is not actively trading in its own right.
 The Group has acquired three companies in China.
 The results of these Chinese companies are recorded in these financial statements.

-t Held Country of
+Entity Interes 2018 % t Held 2017 % Country of Incorporation

-Entity 2017 2016 Incorporation

-% %

-Macfarlane Burnet Syndicate No. 1 Pty Ltd 100 100 Australia
+Macfarlane Burnet Syndicate No. 1 Pty Ltd Macfarlane Burnet Syndicate No. 2 Pty Ltd 100 100 Australia

-Macfarlane Burnet Syndicate No. 2 Pty Ltd 100 100 Australia
+100 100 Australia

 Hep R&D Pty Ltd 100 100 Australia

-Actract Pty Ltd 100 100 Australia
+Actract Pty Ltd Hepgenics Pty Ltd 100 100 Australia

-Hepgenics Pty Ltd 100 100 Australia
+100 100 Australia

 Picoral Pty Ltd 100 100 Australia

-360 Biolabs Pty Ltd 75 75 Australia
+360biolabs Pty Ltd 75 75 Australia

 Burnet Institute (Hong Kong) Limited 100 100 Hong Kong

-Biopoint Nanjing Diagnostic Technology Co.
-Limited 78.75 78.75 China
+Biopoint Hong Kong Limited Biopoint Nanjing Diagnostic Technology Co.
+Limited 78.75 78.75 Hong Kong

-Biopoint Hong Kong Limited 78.75 78.75 Hong Kong
+78.75 78.75 China

 During 2014 another party contributed equity to Biopoint Hong Kong Limited which resulted in them owning 21.25% of the shares in Biopoint Hong Kong Limited and thus a 21.25% interest in Biopoint Nanjing Diagnostic Technology Co.
 Limited, and Burnet recording a gain from their dilution of \$2.35 million which was recorded in equity.
-The consolidated result for Burnet Institute (Hong Kong) was a deficit of \$6k.
-The consolidated result for the Biopoint subsidiary companies was a deficit of \$672k, of which \$143k is attributable to the non-controlling interest.
-The consolidated result for the 360 Biolabs was a surplus of \$514k, of which \$128k is attributable to the non-controlling interest.
+The consolidated result for Burnet Institute (Hong Kong) was a deficit of \$7k.
+The consolidated result for the Biopoint subsidiary companies was a deficit of \$615k of which \$131k is attributable to the non-controlling interest.
+The consolidated result for the 360biolabs was a surplus of \$1,202k, of which \$301k is attributable to the non-controlling interest.